Ronokof/Full-Japanese-Study-Deck/README.md

 ### The other subdecks
 - Use all the *"reference material"* subdecks for a quick search when you need to look up radicals, kana, kanji etc.
 - As for the *"ready-made mining material"* subdecks, all cards are suspended by default (if they are not, suspend them).
 Over time, unsuspend and learn the ones you find useful.

+### Tags
+- Every card/note from every subdeck is tagged with their field of application, part of speech and other miscellaneous information regarding it.
+- Use those tags to find the entries you need, especially in the *"ready-made mining material"* subdecks.

+### Updating
+- If you are updating from a version before [v2.3.0](https://github.com/Ronokof/Full-Japanese-Study-Deck/releases/tag/2.3.0) (June 20 2025), check out [this workaround](https://github.com/Ronokof/Full-Japanese-Study-Deck/discussions/6#discussioncomment-13530156)!
+- Otherwise, simply import the new deck over the old one with the following options set (**ALWAYS KEEP BACKUPS!**):
+  * "Import any learning progress" ---> *Disabled*
+  * "Import any deck presets" ---> *Disabled*
+  * "Merge note types" ---> *Enabled*
+  * "Update notes" and "Update note types" ---> *"Always"*

 ### Immersion > Anki
 - The hard fact is that Anki alone won't make you *fluent* in Japanese (or any language).